-The Authority does not use the 10% de minimis cost rate allowed in Title 2 U.S. Code of Federal Regulations (CFR) Part 200.414, Indirect (F&A) costs.
+The Authority does not use the 10% de minimis cost rate allowed in Title 2 U.S. Code of Federal Regulations Part 200.414, Indirect (F&A) Costs of the Uniform Guidance.
 Instead, the Authority prepares an annual cost allocation plan to allocate indirect costs.